d2l-ai/d2l-en/chapter_attention-mechanisms-and-transformers/large-pretraining-transformers.md

+## Large Language Models

-The scalability of Transformers in the GPT series has inspired subsequent Transformer language models.
-While the Transformer decoder in GPT-3 was largely followed in OPT (Open Pretrained Transformers) :cite:`zhang2022opt` using only 1/7th the carbon footprint of the former, the GPT-2 Transformer decoder was used in training the 530-billion-parameter Megatron-Turing NLG :cite:`smith2022using` with 270 billion training tokens.
-Following the GPT-2 design, the 280-billion-parameter Gopher :cite:`rae2021scaling` pretrained with 300 billion tokens achieved state-of-the-art performance across the majority on about 150 diverse tasks.
-Inheriting the same architecture and using the same compute budget of Gopher, Chinchilla :cite:`hoffmann2022training` is a substantially smaller (70 billion parameters) model that trains much longer (1.4 trillion training tokens), outperforming Gopher on many tasks.
+The scalability of Transformers in the GPT series has inspired subsequent large language models.
+The GPT-2 Transformer decoder was used in training the 530-billion-parameter Megatron-Turing NLG :cite:`smith2022using` with 270 billion training tokens.
+Following the GPT-2 design, the 280-billion-parameter Gopher :cite:`rae2021scaling` pretrained with 300 billion tokens performed competitively across diverse tasks.
+Inheriting the same architecture and using the same compute budget of Gopher, Chinchilla :cite:`hoffmann2022training` is a substantially smaller (70 billion parameters) model that trains much longer (1.4 trillion training tokens), outperforming Gopher on many tasks and emphasizing more on the number of tokens than the number of parameters.
 To continue the scaling line of language modeling, PaLM (Pathway Language Model) :cite:`chowdhery2022palm`, a 540-billion-parameter Transformer decoder with modified designs pretrained on 780 billion tokens, outperformed average human performance on the BIG-Bench benchmark :cite:`srivastava2022beyond`.
-Further training PaLM on 38.5 billion tokens containing scientific and mathematical content results in Minerva :cite:`lewkowycz2022solving`, a large language model that can answer nearly a third of undergraduate-level problems that require quantitative reasoning, such as in physics, chemistry, biology, and economics.
+Its next version, PaLM 2 :cite:`anil2023palm`, scaled data and model roughly 1:1 and improved multilingual and reasoning capabilities.
+Other large language models, such as Minerva  :cite:`lewkowycz2022solving` that further trains a generalist (PaLM) and Galactica :cite:`taylor2022galactica` that is not trained on a general corpus, showed promising quantitative and scientific reasoning capabilities.

+Open-sourced releases, such as OPT (Open Pretrained Transformers) :cite:`zhang2022opt`, BLOOM :cite:` scao2022bloom`, and FALCON :cite:`penedo2023refinedweb`, democratized research and use of large language models.
+Focusing on computational efficiency at inference time, the open-sourced Llama 1 :cite:`touvron2023llama` outperformed much larger models by training on more tokens than what was typically used.
+The updated Llama 2 :cite:`touvron2023llama2` further increased the pretraining corpus by 40%, leading to product models that may match the performance of competitive close-sourced models.

 :citet:`wei2022emergent` discussed emergent abilities of large language models that are only present in larger models, but not present in smaller models.
 However, simply increasing model size does not inherently make models follow human instructions better.
+:citet:`wei2021finetuned,sanh2021multitask` found that fine-tuning large language models on a range of datasets described via *instructions* can improve zero-shot performance on held-out tasks.
+Using *reinforcement learning from human feedback*, :citet:`ouyang2022training` fine-tuned GPT-3 to follow a diverse set of instructions.
-Following InstructGPT that
-aligns language models with human intent via fine-tuning :cite:`ouyang2022training`, [ChatGPT](https://chat.openai.com/) is able to follow instructions, such as code debugging and note drafting, from its conversations with humans.
+Following the resultant InstructGPT that aligns language models with human intent via fine-tuning :cite:`ouyang2022training`, [ChatGPT](https://chat.openai.com/) can generate human-like responses (e.g., code debugging and creative writing) based on conversations with humans and can perform many natural language processing tasks zero-shot :cite:`qin2023chatgpt`.
+:citet:`bai2022constitutional` replaced human inputs (e.g., human-labeled data) with model outputs to partially automate the instruction tuning process, which is also known as *reinforcement learning from AI feedback*.

+Large language models offer an exciting prospect of formulating text input to induce models to perform desired tasks via in-context learning, which is also known as *prompting*.
+Notably,
+*chain-of-thought prompting* :cite:`wei2022chain`,
+an in-context learning method
+with few-shot "question, intermediate reasoning steps, answer" demonstrations, elicits the complex reasoning capabilities of large language models to solve mathematical, commonsense, and symbolic reasoning tasks.
+Sampling multiple reasoning paths :cite:`wang2023self`, diversifying few-shot demonstrations :cite:`zhang2023automatic`, and reducing complex problems to sub-problems :cite:`zhou2023least` can all improve the reasoning accuracy.
+In fact, with simple prompts like "Let's think step by step" just before each answer, large language models can even perform *zero-shot* chain-of-thought reasoning with decent accuracy :cite:`kojima2022large`.
+Even for multimodal inputs consisting of both text and images, language models can perform multimodal chain-of-thought reasoning with further improved accuracy than using text input only :cite:`zhang2023multicot`.